TABASSUMBEGUM-1/ai-email-intelligence-and-reminder-assistant/README.md

 ## ⚠️ Known Limitations

 - Reminders are stored in browser `localStorage`, so they're local to one device/browser and not synced across sessions or devices.
-- Gemini's free tier has a daily request quota (20 requests/day on some models) — heavy testing can temporarily exhaust it.
+- Gemini's free tier has a daily request quota (unknown requests/day on some models) — heavy testing can temporarily exhaust it.
 - Gmail integration and automated alerts are not yet implemented — see Roadmap above.

 ---